CoffeeBoi347/Speedracers-Game/README.md

 # Speedracers-Game
 Speedtypers is a minimalistic, typing game.
 Which allows users to type in your keyboard and lets you know your words per minute in an interactive-game format.
-Improve your typing skills with this game!
-It offers interesting visuals to serve the purpose of a well-crafted typer game.
+The game follows the adventures of Billy & His new-found friend, His plane which unfortunately he had to rob off to run away from the people chasing him!
+He is surrounded by troubles, However the twist is that he cannot control the plane normally, Instead he has to type letters on the screen to navigate across the environments & those hazards!

-With a variety of game-modes, Players can even compare their performance in each round with their previous performance.
-Players can track their progress every time using this game.
-At the end, Speedtyper is a game which serves the purpose of skill development and provides entertainment through its visuals.
+It's a 2D-platformer.
+With over 6 levels of alpha-beta and some multiplayer, as who doesn't like chaos?